vintage-software/javascript/typescript.md

 #TypeScript Style Guide (In Preview)

 TypeScript is a statically typed super set of JavaScript (ES6/ES7).
 TypeScript follows all the **same** standards as the [JavaScript Style Guide](https://github.com/vintage-software/javascript).
-Types are optional and use developer disgression of when its apropriate or usefull to use static typing.
+TypeScript can infer types so it is not nessesary to add type annotations everywhere.
+Be pragmatic if adding additional type annotaions.

 **Note** TypeScript is compile time type checking.
 Advoid altering you Classes or Prototypes at runtime.